 The Living New Deal is documenting that massive legacy to the country.
 Because New Deal public works were rarely marked, the era’s contribution to American life goes largely unseen and unappreciated.
 It seems inconceivable that no national register exists of what the New Deal built; yet there is none.
 Now the Living New Deal is rectifying that oversight – for historians but especially for the American people.

-No city, town, or rural area was untouched by the New Deal.
-Hundreds of thousands of roads, schools, theaters, libraries, hospitals, post offices, courthouses, airports, parks, forests, gardens, and artworks—created in only one decade by our parents and grandparents—are still in use today.
-The long-term payoff from this public investment helped propel American economic growth after the world war and is still working for the American people today.
+New Deal projects covered the whole country.
+No city, town, or rural area was left untouched.
+Hundreds of thousands of roads, schools, theaters, libraries, hospitals, post offices, courthouses, airports, parks, forests, gardens, and artworks were created in a single decade, 1933-42, by our parents and grandparents.
+Not only did they improve and modernize the country back then, most are still in use today.
+The long-term payoff from this public investment helped propel American economic growth after the Second World War and is still working for America today.

 Far from an antiquarian exercise, the Living New Deal aims to help preserve New Deal art and architecture from destruction or privatization, to see that New Deal sites are properly marked, and to help communities and families across the nation rediscover their heritage.

 The Living New Deal is even more timely because the worldwide economic crisis of 2008-2012 invited comparison with the Great Depression of the 1930s.
 For five years the unemployment rate hovered near 10 percent, wages stagnated, foreclosures were epidemic, and national growth anemic.
 Many people called for a New New Deal to relieve the severe distress of millions of Americans.
 Instead, there were no mass jobs programs, government investment shrank, infrastructure continued to decay, and the wealthiest 1% gained a larger share of national income while working people saw their incomes stagnate – exactly the opposite of what FDR’s administration achieved.